DiLiubarets/quartz_blog/content/index.md

 def add(element):
 	future.append(element)
 def build():
+	for goal in future:
-	print("The future is not a place we're going to, but one we're creating!") add("optimism") build()
+		print("The future is not a place we're going to, but one we're creating!") print(goal) add("optimism") build()
 ```